Oval tube station

 Oval is a London Underground station in the London Borough of Lambeth.
-It is on the Northern line between Kennington and Stockwell stations and is in Travelcard Zone 2.
-It opened on 18 December 1890 as part of the City and South London Railway and is named after The Oval cricket ground, which it serves.
+It is on the Northern line between Kennington and Stockwell stations, and is in London fare zone 2.
+The station opened on 18 December 1890 as part of the City and South London Railway and is named after The Oval cricket ground, which it serves.

 Location

 The station is located at the junction of Kennington Park Road (heading north-east), Camberwell New Road (south-east), Clapham Road (south west) and Harleyford Street (north west) and is about 500 yards from The Oval cricket ground.
 Also close by are Kennington Park and the imposing St Mark's Church.

 History

 The City and South London Railway opened to passengers between Stockwell and King William Street on 18 December 1890, and was both the first standard gauge tube and the first railway to employ electric traction in London.
 To avoid disturbance of surface buildings the construction of the tube was shield-driven at deep level, and much of the work was done via shafts at station sites which later contained the passenger lifts.

 Oval tube station was the intended site of one of the attempted London bombings on 21 July 2005.